zacfukuda/react-drop-upload-app/README.md

-# Drop & Upload Files
+# Tutorial: React Drop & Upload App

 Codes for a tutorial on how to create a simple Drop & Upload Files application in Javascript using FileReader and XMLHttpRequest with React.